NRS 378.300 Period of confidentiality of confidential public records

 Marriage and Divorce Records

-The Archives has some records for marriages and divorces for Carson County, Utah and Nevada territories, 1856-1862.
+The State Archives has some records for marriages and divorces for Carson County, Utah and Nevada territories, 1856-1862.
 The Nevada State Library has marriage records for Douglas, Lyon, Ormsby, Storey and Washoe Counties for 1862-1900.
 The latter are available on microfilm and are for research only.
 Certified copies should be obtained from the office of record.

 Candidates for state political offices have to file campaign disclosure statements for contributions and expenditures in the Secretary of State's Election Division.
 The records are kept there for two general elections and transferred to the State Archives.
 They are filed by title of the elected office and because of the demand for this information, Archives staff created a name index to these records.
 The records begin in 1896 and are scattered until 1950.
 The most complete files begin in 1976 and continue through 1998.
 There is an eight year delay in receiving reports from the office of the Secretary of State.
 The forms for 1998 to the present are available on the Secretary of State's Election Center webpage.